-- 1. Pre-flight Briefing: - a.
-Operating as a crew; - b.
-Allocation of cabin crew stations and responsibilities; and - c.
-Consideration of the particular flight including: - i.
-Airplane type; - ii.
-Equipment; - iii.
-Area and type of operation including ETOPS; and - iv.
-Categories of passengers, including the disabled, infants and stretcher cases;
+- 1. Pre-flight Briefing: - Operating as a crew; a. - Allocation of cabin crew stations and responsibilities; and b. - Consideration of the particular flight including: c. - Airplane type; i. - Equipment; ii. - Area and type of operation including ETOPS; and iii. - Categories of passengers, including the disabled, infants and stretcher cases; iv.

-- 2. Co-operation within the crew:
+2. Co-opera tion wi ithin the crew:

 - a.
-Discipline, responsibilities and chain of command;

-- b.
-Importance of co-ordination and communication; and

-- c.
-Pilot incapacitation;

-- 3. Review of operators' requirements and legal requirements:

-- a.
-Passengers safety briefing, safety cards;

-- b.
-Securing of galleys;

-- c.
-Stowage of cabin baggage;

-- d.
-Electronic equipment;

-- e.
-Procedures when fuelling with passengers on board;

-- f.
-Turbulence; and

-- g.
-Documentation;

-- 4. Human Factors and Crew Resource Management (Where practicable, this should include the participation of Senior Cabin Crew Members in flight simulator Line Oriented Flying Training exercises);

-- 5. Accident and incident reporting; and

-- 6. Flight and duty time limitations and rest requirements.
+Discipline, responsibilities and chain of command; - b.
+Importance of co-ordination and communication; and - c.
+Pilot incapacitation; - 3.
+Review of operators' requirements and legal requirements: - a.
+Passengers safety briefing, safety cards; - b.
+Securing of galleys; - c.
+Stowage of cabin baggage; - d.
+Electronic equipment; - e.
+Procedures when fuelling with passengers on board; - f.
+Turbulence; and - g.
+Documentation; - 4.
+Human Factors and Crew Resource Management (Where practicable, this should include the participation of Senior Cabin Crew Members in flight simulator Line Oriented Flying Training exercises); - 5.
+Accident and incident reporting; and - 6.
+Flight and duty time limitations and rest requirements.